 See the purple arrows and click the small triangles to put the warnings on.

+I hope these black and whiteediting tips listed above will prove helpful.
 Now go play and have fun!